calvinalkan/better-wordpress-hooks/README.md

 AcmeEvents::dispatch( 'booking_created',  $book_id, $booking_data  );
 ```

-However only **the first passed paramenter must be the identifier of the event you want to dispatch.**
+However, only **the first passed parameter must be the identifier of the event you want to dispatch.**
 ***

 #### Dispatching Helpers.

-Sometimes you might only ever want to dispatch one of your own events under specific conditions.
+Sometimes you might only ever want to dispatch one of your events under specific conditions.

 ```php
 // If we have a big-group appointment we want to send an